Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Agustus 2025 18.23.25 UTC
+- WIB: Selasa, 19 Agustus 2025 19.54.06 UTC
-- WITA: Selasa, 19 Agustus 2025 19.23.25 UTC
+- WITA: Selasa, 19 Agustus 2025 20.54.06 UTC
-- WIT: Selasa, 19 Agustus 2025 20.23.25 UTC
+- WIT: Selasa, 19 Agustus 2025 21.54.06 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship